Hollister, California: History

 The town of Hollister was founded on November 19, 1868, by William Welles Hollister on the grounds of the former Mexican land-grant Rancho San Justo.
 At the time, Hollister was located within Monterey County, until San Benito County was formed by the California Legislature in 1874 from portions of Monterey, Merced, and Santa Cruz counties.

 The city is intermittently the site of an annual motorcycle rally around July Fourth.
 The riot at the original 1947 event was the basis for the 1953 film The Wild One.
 The rally was revived in 1997 as the Hollister Independence Rally.

 In 2005, the Hollister City Council discontinued their contract with the event organizers, the Hollister Independence Rally Committee, due to financial and public safety concerns.
 The event was canceled in 2006 due to lack of funding for security, but returned in 2007 and 2008.
 The format of the rally in 2007 differed markedly from previous rallies, with vendors on San Benito Street instead of motorcycles.
 The bikes were forced to park on side streets and a strict downtown curfew was imposed, with the entire area being locked up at 9:00 pm.
 This event was popular with bikers and some local establishments profited, but the city footed the bill for much of the expenses and was left liable when organizers filed bankruptcy.

 The 2009–2012 rallies were canceled, but the annual rally was reinstated in 2013, and was expected to be profitable for the town.
 Following a biker gang shooting at the 2014 rally, Hollister mandated that bars must stop selling alcohol after midnight during the 2015 rally.
 The 2015 rally unexpectedly left the city with a $92,000 loss following a dispute with the promoter.
 In 2016, the city hired its third promoter in four years; turnout for the 2016 rally was expected to be around 40,000.
 The San Francisco Chronicle characterized the 2017 rally crowd as "retired, friendly, weather-worn and excruciatingly law abiding", and estimated the motorcycle attendance around 10,000.
 The 2018 rally was cancelled due to loss of a major sponsor and concerns about the cost of workers compensation liability.
 However, 2018 and 2019 both saw non-city-sanctioned "rebel rallies".
-The 2020 rally was cancelled due to "shelter in place" policies related to the 2019–20 coronavirus pandemic.
+The 2020 rally was cancelled due to the COVID-19 lockdowns.
 A non-city-sanctioned rally occurred in 2021.
 The 2021 turnout was smaller than at the official rallies of the mid-2010s.
 In 2022 the city council declined to sponsor a rally amid a shortage of law enforcement officers.